falcosecurity-retire/profiles/README.md

 - A non-device file is written to /dev
 - A standard system binary (like ls) makes an outbound network connection

-## Image list
+## Images included in the runtime security profiles default ruleset

-The current list of ruleset files include:
+The current list of conatiner images included in the default ruleset is:

 *   Kubernetes 1.10 cluster components:
     *   apiserver